vando026/surgeon/README.md

 <h1 align="center"> conviva-surgeon</h1>
 A scala library with tools to operate on data generated from Conviva Heartbeats.
-The library is aimed at data scientists or engineers who run their analysis scripts on Databricks.
+The library is aimed at data scientists or engineers who run their scripts on Databricks.
 Surgeon is designed to reduce the verbose startup code needed to read the rawlog or session summary data.
-It also simplifies the basic but often tedious tasks of converting between timestamps, seconds, and milliseconds; manipulating arrays; constructing signed/unsigned session Ids; and cleaning or recoding frequently used fields; to name some of these tasks.
+It also simplifies basic but often tedious tasks of data conversion between timestamps, seconds, and milliseconds; manipulating arrays; constructing signed/unsigned/hexadecimal session Ids; cleaning or recoding fields; among others
-For example, a primary goal of surgeon is to reduce this mess:
+For example, surgeon reduces this mess:

 ```
-val hourly_df = sqlContext.read.parquet("/mnt/conviva-prod-archive-pbss-hourly/pbss/hourly/st=0/y=2022/m=12/d=25/dt=2022_12_25_{16,17,18,19}/cust={1960184999}")
+val hourly_df = sqlContext.read.parquet("/mnt/conviva-prod-archive-pbss-hourly/pbss/hourly/
+  st=0/y=2022/m=12/d=25/dt=2022_12_25_{16,17,18,19}/cust={1960184999}")
 hourly_df.createOrReplaceTempView("hourly_df")

 val sessionSummary_simplified = sqlContext.sql(s"""